Ring Artifacts Removal Based on Implicit Neural Representation of Sinogram Data: Introduction

-where $C_m$ represents the gain factor between the measured count of the $m$-th detector element and the incident photon count, which is related to the response function of the detector element. $I_0$ and $I_m$ represent the number of received and emitted photons, respectively. $\int_{L} \mu(\mathbf{x}) \mathrm{d}l$ is the projection along path ${L}$ containing $C_m$ information.
+where $C_m$ represents the gain factor between the measured count of the $m$-th detector element and the incident photon count, which is related to the response function of the detector element. $I_0$ and $I_m$ represent the number of emitted and received photons, respectively.
 Eq.~\eqref{Eq1_} can be rewritten as:

-where $-\log(I_m/I_0)$ represents the ideal projection, and $\log(C_m)$ corresponds to the stripe artifacts for the $m$-th detector element.
-Thus, the sinogram combines the Ideal Sinogram (IS) and Stripe Artifacts (SA).
+where $\int_{L} \mu(\mathbf{x}) \mathrm{d}l$ represents the ideal projection, and $\log(1/C_m)$ corresponds to the stripe artifacts for the $m$-th detector element.
+Thus, the sinogram combines the Ideal Sinogram (IS) and Stripe Artifacts (SA), as shown in Fig.~\ref{fig_1}.

-As shown in Fig.~\ref{fig_1}, (a) is the sinogram with stripe artifacts, (b) is the IS, and (c) is the SA.
 Digital Radiography (DR) is primarily affected by scattering during the imaging process, resulting in low contrast while exhibiting local smoothness characteristics \cite{DR_OE_2015}.
-These properties of low contrast and local smoothness are well-suited for parameterization by neural networks \cite{sun2021coil, zang2021intratomo}.
+These properties are well-suited for parameterization by neural networks \cite{sun2021coil, zang2021intratomo}.
 The inconsistent responses of detector elements to X-rays lead to substantial variations at the same scan view angle, resulting in noticeable stripes in the sinogram; nevertheless, local smoothness in IS is maintained in the detector direction.
 While the detector responses vary, the intensity fluctuations of X-rays received by the same detector element at adjacent view angles are minimal, resulting in sparse gradients in the angular direction.
-Inspired by the sorted sinogram method proposed in \cite{Vo:18}, the sorting of Figures~\ref{fig_1} (a), (b), and (c) along the angular axis by the projection values results in Figures~\ref{fig_1} (d), (e), and (f).
+Inspired by the sorted sinogram method proposed in \cite{Vo:18}, the sorting of Figs.~\ref{fig_1} (a), (b), and (c) along the angular axis by the projection values results in Figs.~\ref{fig_1} (d), (e), and (f).
 Sorting significantly enhances the smoothness of IS in the detector direction and further emphasizes the sparsity of SA in the angular direction.

 Based on this analysis, the sinogram is modeled as a combination of IS and SA, constructing a differentiable forward problem model.
 By incorporating the local smoothness of IS in the detector direction and the sparse distribution of SA in the angular direction, we propose a unidirectional regularization framework that separates IS and SA.